 Check the Summary.
 Select the Open Properties box and click Finish.

-The Monthly Disk Cleanup Properties box will open where you will get to see details like Triggers, History, General Settings, Actions and Conditions.
+The Monthly Disk Cleanup Properties box will open where you will get to see details like Triggers, History, General Settings, Actions, and Conditions.

-That’s it!
 The Disk Cleanup Utility – with the additional options set – will run every month to keep your disk clean.